dmonty2/audacity-pemf/README.md

  - Once the magnet frequency is optimized then it is pulsed at low frequencies like 12Hz, 4Hz, 8Hz, 20Hz, 2Hz, 1Hz...
  - Finally generate 3-4 sets of frequencies to make a 30 minute session total. e.g. 125Hz@12Hz:10min, 125Hz@4Hz:10min, 125Hz@8Hz:10min = 30min.

- I did not include square, sawtooth, or sine waves, because I was only interested in single polarity magnetic DC pulse.
-I did not want an AC pulse.